Investment management for independent minds.

 Q: What kind of clients don’t work well with you?

-A: People who want hot tips, guaranteed returns, or someone to blame when markets misbehave.
-I work well with people who appreciate long-term thinking, intellectual honesty, and transparency.
+A: People who want hot tips, guaranteed outcomes, or someone to blame when markets misbehave.
+I work best with people who value long-term thinking, intellectual honesty, and transparency, even when the answers are uncomfortable.

 Q: This seems like a lot.